WojciechMatuszewski/programming-notes/web/css/defensive-css.md

 ```

 This way, the minimum value is either `300px` or `100%` of the viewport depending on the viewport size.
 Pretty neat!

+## Background Repeat

+If you use the **`background-image`, by default, the image will REPEAT if the element is large enough**.
+You most likely do not want that.
+Hopefully you cough this behavior while testing, but **keep in mind that most elements resize based on content/viewport size**.
+As such you might have missed it in your application.

+To solve this issue, consider using the `background-repeat: no-repeat` on the element that has the `background-image` property.